Predict future market conditions

 Using our business intelligence semantic search tool, businesses will have the ability to look for people, companies, brands, products, locations, or anything else they can think of with the click of a button.
 Using a very intuitive natural language search interface, you can search your content semantically instead of the usual keyword and boolean approach which is time-consuming and may waste valuable resources.

-Like every other Repustate service, it understands over 20 different languages including English, Spanish, French, and Arabic.
+Similar to our multilingual sentiment analysis, our intelligent search understands over 20 different languages including English, Spanish, French, and Arabic.
 By using Semantic Enterprise Search you literally have all of your organizations’ most important business insights right at your fingertips.
 With Repustate’s Text Analytics API you can say goodbye to keywords and say hello to Semantic Enterprise Search.

 Drive business in a multichannel economy